• Skip to primary navigation

 Flavor and Aroma

-Turmeric’s aroma and flavor differ significantly based on its freshness and form.
+Turmeric's aroma and flavor differ significantly based on its freshness and form - see extract vs flavor comparison explaining key differences.

 The pungent, warm, earthy scent of fresh turmeric is distinct from the subtle, camphor-like aroma of ground turmeric.

-When freshly grated or sliced, turmeric has a vibrant orange hue with a slightly floral note, while powdered turmeric is darker and more subdued in color.
+When freshly grated or sliced, turmeric has a bright orange hue with a slightly floral note, while powdered turmeric is darker and more subdued in color.

 The taste of fresh turmeric is less bitter than that of powdered turmeric but has more depth in general.